chongjing/Linux101/README.md

 # Linux 101

-This is a workshop on basics of Linux commands, specifically for those with no any experience on Linux or Computing Clusters.
+This is a workshop on basics of Linux commands, specifically for those with no any experience on Linux, `bash` Shell or Computing Clusters.